CDE-Malmo/community/notes.md

 # 2020-06-23

 ## Repo Dockerized
-We completeed the project, minor things left, but we know it works.
+We completed the project, minor things left, but we know it works.

 https://github.com/CDE-Malmo/repo-dockerized

+Next time:
+- Publish it
+- Shrink it

+## Mini retro

+Good:
+- Live Share worked well, at least with 3 people
+- This has great potential when we learn to utilize it better
+- 3 sessions are good (1-2 hours each)

+Could be improved:
+- Take turns writing.
+Like mob programming.

 ---